 July 23rd 2015

-The July 23rd tour turned out to be one of our favourite tours so far.
-Our meeting point was on the banks of the Keating Channel where we were joined by our gracious emcees Michael Louis Johnson and Shamez Amlani.
+The meeting point for this tour was on the banks of the Keating Channel where we were joined by our gracious emcees Michael Louis Johnson and Shamez Amlani.
 Kaile H. Glick provided spur-of-the moment works of literary art for people from her Spontaneous Prose Store.
 We were joined yet again by our friend John Cairnes with his bicycle sound system The Empress as well as the always delicious Be Good Gelato bicycle serving up cold treats.

 From here we headed north along the path where we passed Michael Louis Johnson on his trumpet, echoing under the Dundas St. bridge, and Les Petits Nouveaux serving up some gypsy jazz from the Gerrard St. bridge, adding a little extra magic to our route along the river.